 Deciding that we could all use a few more answers in this uncertain world, I embarked on a mission to uncover whatever diabolical plot the administration had this time invented.
 The investigation was lengthy and perilous, with many a stakeout and lock-picking, but Private Eye Hughes does not give up a case!

 Auxiliary Services, whose offices are currently on the first floor of the College Center to the left of the information desk, will be moving upstairs to the new office.
-Barbara Wilson, the associate director of Auxiliary Services, stated: “The aim is to eliminate the current confusion between Auxiliary Services and the information desk, and create a separate place where students can get ID cards, Ben’s Bucks, etc.”
+Barbara Wilson, the associate director of Auxiliary Services, stated: “The aim is to eliminate the current confusion between Auxiliary Services and the information desk, and create a separate place where students can get ID cards and lanyards for student ID to prevent them from losing their IDs, Ben’s Bucks, etc.”

 Presumably then, there is a population of students who are, at present, unable to find their way from the information desk through the door two-feet to the left.
 So much for our intellectual rigor.

 But the real question here isn’t where Auxiliary Services is moving, but what will take its place.
 In my research I have come to the conclusion that the College understands the office next to the information desk is a black hole for students, and intends to house there its clandestine operations.
 Perhaps that is where they will store the “random-fire-alarm-at-2-a.m.” machine; perhaps something more sinister.
 But fret not, dear F&M students — Private Eye Hughes is on the beat.